sylvainpolletvillard/pwa-workshop/2-service-worker/README.md

 When we refresh the page without modifying the Service Worker, we notice that we no longer go through the installation and activation steps.

-This behaviour is necessary to manage version upgrades in production.
+This behavior is necessary to manage version upgrades in production.
 In practice, you will write code in the Service Worker that manages this update process and call `skipWaiting` programmatically once everything is set up correctly.

 During development, we will keep things simple by ticking the checkbox **Update on reload**.
 This option will immediately activate future new Service Workers.
 It's an equivalent of an automatic click on **skipWaiting** each time.